ft-Laidjardim/ft-laidjardim/README.md

 </div>

 ###
-📫 How to reach me?

-    [My LinkedIn]
-    Take a look at what I’m learning at 42 School on my main repository or on Notion.

 💬 Curious about 42 or my career transition?
 Feel free to ask!
 I love sharing my journey and learning from others.